Preserving My Sanity

 I usually use Everything Bagel topping (which I make from this recipe except with quite a bit less salt) on them, and we use them for breakfast sandwiches or avocado toast lunch.

 With this latest batch of dehydrated banana chips, I do believe I’m going to attempt some Banana Nut bagels.
-I’ll take some of the banana chips and some walnuts, pulse them in the food processor and mix them into the dough.
+I’ll take some of the banana chips and some walnuts, pulse them in the food processor, and mix them into the dough.
 I will be trying this very soon!

-If you make your own dehydrated banana chips, let me know how you like them in the comments below!
+If you make your dehydrated banana chips, let me know how you like them in the comments below!